-Inside is a very pleasant stone floored, L-shaped bar, whose bare brick walls are decorated with varied botanical prints and stuffed fish and game.
-The wood-panelled dining room is well appointed, and bravely decorated in mustard and black.
+Inside is a very pleasant stone floored, L-shaped bar, whose bare brick walls are decorated with varied prints and stuffed fish and game.
+The wood-panelled dining room is well appointed.
 There is a large patio outside at the rear, and beyond that a small car park.
 Note that the car park exits directly onto the town by-pass (A3090) calling for total care.
 There are also benches in front of the pub.

-The good quality food has been awarded a Michelin Red R. The short menu plus specials covers pub classics, snacks and unusual dishes; and is available in both rooms.
+The short menu of good quality food covers pub classics, snacks and unusual dishes and is available in both rooms.
 There are five handpumps serving a wide variety of real ales.

 Historic Interest